ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 ~~~~~~~~~~~~~

 The :ref:`timeline API <ray-core-timeline>` is available from the dashboard.
 You can download the chrome tracing file by clicking the download button.
-You can either go to ``chrome://tracing`` or the `Perfetto UI <https://ui.perfetto.dev/>`_ and drop the downloaded chrome tracing file to see the timeline visualization of Ray tasks and actors.
+You can use tools like ``chrome://tracing`` or the `Perfetto UI <https://ui.perfetto.dev/>`_ and drop the downloaded chrome tracing file to see the timeline visualization of Ray tasks and actors.

 TODO-SANG Add images